wxgeo/smallgraphlib/README.md

     >>> K33.diameter
     2

-If the graph is not to complex, Tikz code may be generated:
+If the graph is not too complex, Tikz code may be generated:

     >>> g.as_tikz()
     ...